 - Fitbit's App Gallery is currently limited, hopefully will improve soon

-The Fitbit Ionic will work alongside the Fitbit app on your phone, which is compatible with most modern iOS, Android and Windows Phone devices.
+The Fitbit Ionic will work alongside the Fitbit app on your phone, which is compatible with most modern iOS and Android devices.

 The Ionic comes with its own App Gallery – Fitbit is insistent this isn’t an app store – that includes Fitbit’s own services as well as third-party apps.
 So far we've seen third-party apps from Strava, Starbucks, Philips Hue, The New York Times, Flipboard, Yelp and more.

 At launch everything on the Ionic App Gallery was free, but there may be paid-for alternative apps at some stage in the future.

 You can also choose a variety of watch faces within the Fitbit app, and there are currently lots of good choices.
 We hope the selection will be expanded in the future though, as there still aren’t as many options as you can get on alternative wearables.